On Thursday 21 November 2019, voters in Brailes voted ‘yes' to the Neighbourhood Plan.

 Following completion of the Regulation 16 (Formal Submission) consultation in January this year, the Brailes and Winderton Neighbourhood Plan has now been sent for examination by an independent examiner.

-In accordance with Regulation 16 of the Neighbourhood Planning (General) Regulations 2012 (as amended), Stratford District Council held a consultation on the Submission Draft of the Brailes and Winderton Neighbourhood Plan between 22 November 2018 and 5pm on 24 January 2019.
-This consultation has now closed.
+In accordance with Regulation 16 of the Neighbourhood Planning (General) Regulations 2012 (as amended), Stratford District Council held a consultation on the Submission version of the Brailes and Winderton Neighbourhood Plan between 22 November 2018 and 24 January 2019.

 Regulation 13 of the above Regulations states that a SEA report shall be made available along with the draft Plan (draft plan is for information only) for the purposes of consultation (jointly known as ‘the relevant documents').
 As such, a 5 week consultation period ran between 30 July and 3 September 2018 for comments to be received specifically in relation to the SEA Report.

 A previous version of the Strategic Environmental Assessment (SEA) was consulted on during October and November of 2017.
-An earlier draft of the Brailes NDP was also made available for information only.
+An earlier draft of the Brailes and Winderton NDP was also made available for information only.

 For further information: please contact the Planning Policy team on 01789 260334 or email email@example.com.